Amelup, Western Australia

-Amelup is a small town in the Great Southern region of Western Australia located on Chester Pass Road, 95 km north-northeast of Albany.
+Amelup is a locality in the Shire of Gnowangerup, Great Southern region of Western Australia located on Chester Pass Road, 95 km north-northeast of Albany.
 At the 2021 census Amelup recorded a population of 71.

 The Amelup service station is located 9 km north of the Stirling Range National Park situated between the Stirling Range and Borden.

 The area was once a centre of the sandalwood trade, with cutters working the area in the 1890s.
 Sandalwood Road is a reminder of the town's past.
-The town is mostly known for its "CAUTION NUDISTS CROSSING" sign on the main street.
+The town has its "CAUTION NUDISTS CROSSING" sign on the main street, the Lily Dutch windmill, and views of the Stirling Range.

+The area was opened for selection in 1928 with over 400 acres being allocated.